ch1c4g0/network-plus/README.md

 # network-plus
 Notes and study information for my N10-009 Network+ Exam Certification.

-<p>All these notes are based off of Professor Messer's youtube playlist.</p>
+<p>All these notes are based off of Professor Messer's Youtube playlist.</p>

 ```
 Please go support him,